Best GPS Vehicle Tracker (2026) – Tested & Ranked

 #2 Konnect - Best GPS Tracker for Fleet Management

-Konnect is an OBD-based GPS tracker built for managing vehicles, with real-time tracking, driver behaviour insights, and direct plug-and-play installation through the vehicle’s port.
+Konnect is an OBD-based GPS tracker built for managing vehicles, with real-time tracking, driver behavior insights, and plug-and-play installation through the vehicle's port.
+Since it connects directly to the OBD port, it stays powered as long as the vehicle is running, no battery to think about.

 - OBD plug-in connection (no charging required)